PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

         1043-1055.

 EvalG identifies *universal roles* that are expected to occur exactly once in all genomes of a particular taxonomic grouping.
-Missing roles indicate the genoem is less complete; extra roles indicate the genome may be contaminated.
+Missing roles indicate the genome is less complete; extra roles indicate the genome may be contaminated.

 The second quality tool (**EvalCon**) checks the *consistency* of the genome annotation.
 Over 1300 roles that have a predictable relationship